Determinism and Quantum Mechanics with time Bell inequalities: Appendix

 We think that it is important to have made explicit the postulate of ruling out the \emph{conspiracy}, the observed (at least in accordance with QM) ''reproducibility'' of the measurement outcomes, and the incorporation of the deterministic $P$ device to select the successive measurement directions, as prerequisites to arrive to Eqs. (\ref{expectvaluab}-\ref{expectvalubc}) in order to test determinism.
 It is important because, otherwise, the reader could object from the very beginning that we should never be able to find a contradiction between experiments and unrestricted determinism, and then to conclude that something has had to go wrong in the present paper with the claimed prediction of such a contradiction.
 The reader might rise this objection because it seems intuitive that unrestricted determinism could always be initially arranged so as to fulfill any subsequent behavior of the system.

-In all, while the derivation of usual Bell inequalities assumes local realism, we will use here determinism to derive our time Bell-like inequalities.
-Nevertheless, in both cases we also need to rule out any \emph{conspiracy}.
-A natural assumption that, henceforth, we will take for granted, in accordance to what is an usual practice in the literature on the subject.
+In all, while the derivation of usual Bell inequalities assumes local realism, we have used here determinism to derive our time Bell-like inequalities.
+Nevertheless, in both cases we need to rule out any \emph{conspiracy}.
+A natural assumption that we have taken for granted, in accordance to what is the usual practice in the literature on the subject.

-Let us go on with the derivation of our time Bell-like inequalities.
-We take the difference

-Henceforth, the proof of the inequalities goes along the same lines as the proof of the original Bell inequalities in Bell's seminal paper \cite{Bell}.
-First, since $S^{2}(\lambda,t_{2},\vec{b})=1$, the above difference can be written as